How to avoid issues with DNS security and privacy

 - Whoever is maintaining the website has a great deal of flexibility: the ability to change the machine behind the website or its IP address without having to change the website’s URL, the ability to serve the resources from multiple machines through a load balancer, etc.

 This, however, leads to the current situation, where even though the internet itself is decentralized, we still have to implicitly rely on and trust DNS servers, to provide the right IP addresses when we query them.

 DNS security implications

-It is important to know that neither authenticity nor integrity is provided by the DNS protocol by default.
+It is important to know that neither authenticity nor integrity is provided by default by the DNS protocol.

 During DNS hijacking, the client’s TCP/IP configuration is changed so that DNS traffic is redirected to a rogue server that can send arbitrary replies to queries and thus can send users wherever the attacker wants them to go.

-Additionally, there are multiple reports of ISPs hijacking DNS, that occur for multiple reasons.
+Additionally, there are multiple reports of ISPs hijacking DNS, which can occur for multiple reasons.
 There has been at least one report that highlights the potential security flaws caused by ISPs’ DNS hijacking practices.

 DNS privacy implications